Ryan-Thrall/Ryan-Thrall/README.md

 - 👋 Hi, I’m @Ryan-Thrall
 - 👀 I’m interested in ...
-C++, Game Dev, SDL2, Web Development
+Web and Game Development
 - 🌱 I’m currently learning ...
-C++ and SDL2
+HTML, CSS, and JS.
 - 💞️ I’m looking to collaborate on ...
-Beginner C++ and Web Development projects
+Beginner Web Development Projects
 - 📫 How to reach me ... ryanthrall04@gmail.com

 <!---